AxaFrance/slight-capture/README.md

 Simple vanilla JS library to capture a clean image and light from documents from a webcam.
 It use Opencv.js under the hood.
 The usage is easy for user.
 Your data is lighter and cleaner for future OCR in your backend system.

+Advantages of slight capture:
+- Image of quality in your backend system: better OCR results
+- Lighter images (for example 100kb instead of 1Mb): cheaper to store and move evrywhere in you IT system

 Online Storybook Demo: https://wonderful-forest-0a9f5b103.3.azurestaticapps.net/